Table of Contents

 How High Interest Rates Are

-In fact, interest rates for commercial real estate loans can be one-half to three-quarters of a percentage point higher than your home mortgage.
-That may not sound like much, but over time, it can really add up.
+In fact, interest rates for commercial real estate loans (typically for spaces with five or more units) can be one-half to one percentage point higher than the 30-year home mortgage prime rate.
+That may not sound like much, but over time, it can add up.

-The reason for the higher rates is that lending to a real estate investor, who may have multiple mortgages at once, is generally riskier than lending to someone who wants to live in his or her home and has only one mortgage.
+The reason for the higher rates is that lending to a real estate investor, who may have multiple mortgages at once, is generally considered riskier than lending to someone who wants to live in their home and has only one mortgage.

 How Hard They Are to Obtain

-For that same reason — the inherent risk that real estate investment involves — rental property lenders may be pickier in offering commercial real estate loans than with personal mortgages.
+For that same reason — the inherent risk that real estate investment involves — rental property lenders may be stricter about offering commercial real estate loans than about personal mortgages.
 During the application process, you may be asked to provide your credit report, personal income verification, bank statements, and tax returns to show lenders that you’re financially capable of paying the mortgage each month.

-Finally, lenders may not be as lenient if you fall behind on payments as they might if you lived in the home carrying a loan.
+Finally, lenders may not be as lenient if you fall behind on payments as they might be if you lived in the home that was carrying the loan.

 Requirements and Eligibility for Rental Property Loans

 There are often more stringent requirements to qualify for a small business loan for rental property.
-During the application process, you will typically be asked for business entity documents (if your real estate investment company is an LLC or corporation), a voided check, and a scope of work.
+During the application process, you will typically be asked for business entity documents (if your real estate investment company is a limited liability company or corporation), a voided check, and a scope of work.
+An investment property loan for an LLC may still require personal guarantees.

 Credit Scores

-Just as with any business loan (or personal loan, for that matter), your credit score will help determine your eligibility for a rental property loan, as well as what rate you pay.
+Just as with any business loan (or personal loan, for that matter), your credit score will help determine your eligibility for a rental property loan, as well as what rate you will be asked to pay.
 The higher your score, the lower the rate you may be offered.

-Some lenders require scores of 620 or higher.
+Some lenders require scores of 620 to 680, depending on your down payment, to consider you for a business loan for rental property.
 Lenders may look at your business score, your personal score, or both.
-Borrowers who meet a lender’s minimum credit scores for business loans may get approved for financing.
+Borrowers who meet a lender’s minimum credit score for business loans may get approved for financing.

 Debt-to-Income Ratio

-Another important factor in applying for a rental property loan is your debt-to-income ratio, also known as your DTI.
-This is the ratio of how much debt you have against your total income.
+Another important factor in applying for a rental property loan is the debt-to-income ratio of your small business, also known as your DTI ratio.
+This is the ratio of how much gross monthly debt you have compared against your total monthly income.
 The higher the ratio, the more risk you present to lenders.
-Most want to see a DTI ratio of 36% or less.
+Most want to see a DTI ratio of 36% or lower, including any debt you carry on your home.

 Your Down Payment

-You may be required to put down 20% — at minimum — of the purchase price.
+You may be required to put down a minimum of 15%-20% of the purchase price.
+A down payment of 25% or more may get you better interest rates.

 The Takeaway

-Business loans for rental property can be helpful when purchasing your next apartment building investment, but they’re not without drawbacks.
+Business loans for rental property can be helpful when you’re investing in your next apartment building, but they’re not without drawbacks.
+Comparing and contrasting the options available to you can help you find what will work best for you.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.